mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/TSC_agenda_next.md

 Minutes
 =======
 * Pete will create a repository in [nexus' github](https://github.com/nexusformat/) to benchmark
 * The TSC recommends shiping matplotlib with mantid.
 It will be required by the rpm/deb installers.
+Martyn will add it to OSX.
 * Updating the C++ coding standards should be a [maintenance task](https://github.com/mantidproject/documents/blob/master/Project-Management/TechnicalSteeringCommittee/reports/MaintenanceTasks.md).